astergu/AI-Catchup/ML-Courses/Stanford/CS224N_NLP_with_Deep_Learning/assignments/assignment1/README.md

 plot_embeddings(M_normalized, word2ind_co_occurrence, words)
 ```

-### <font color='blue'> a.
+### <font color='red' size='3'> a.
 Find at least groups of words that cluster together in 2-dimensional embedding space.
 Given an explanation for each cluster you observe. </font>

 `australia` and `belgium` are in the same group, because they are both countries, so they tend to occur together in news. `gold` and `mine` are in the sample group, because they are co-related and tends to appear in same sentences.

-### <font color='blue'> b.
+### <font color='red' size='3'> b.
 What doesn't cluster together you might think should have?
 Describe at least two examples. </font>

 `china` as a country, doesn't cluster together with other countries like `australia` and `belgium`. `silver` as a metal, doesn't cluster together with other metals.